County Tipperary: Transport

 Road transport dominates in County Tipperary.
 The M7 motorway crosses the north of the county through Roscrea and Nenagh and the M8 motorway bisects the county from north of Two-Mile Borris to the County Limerick border.
 Both routes are among some of the busiest roads on the island.
 The Limerick to Waterford N24 crosses the southern half of Tipperary, travelling through Tipperary Town, Bansha, north of Cahir and around Clonmel and Carrick-on-Suir.

 Railways

-Tipperary also has a number of railway stations situated on the Dublin–Cork line, Dublin-to-Limerick and Limerick–Waterford line.
-The railway lines connect places in Tipperary with Cork, Dublin Heuston, Waterford, Limerick, Mallow and Galway.
+Tipperary also has a number of railway stations situated on the Dublin–Cork line such as Templemore, Thurles and Limerick Junction.
+The Dublin-to-Limerick line connect at Ballybrophy for services through north Tipperary.
+The Limerick–Waterford line connect to the Dublin–Cork line at Limerick Junction.
+The railway lines connect places in Tipperary with Cork, Dublin Heuston, Waterford, Limerick, Mallow, and Galway.

 Sports

-County Tipperary has a strong association with the Gaelic Athletic Association which was founded in Thurles in 1884.
-The Gaelic Games of Hurling, Gaelic football, Camogie and Handball are organised by the Tipperary GAA County Board of the GAA.
-The organisation competes in the All-Ireland Senior Hurling Championship and the All-Ireland Senior Football Championship.
-Tipperary, with 28 wins, are the only county to have won an All-Ireland title in every decade since the 1880s.
+County Tipperary has a strong association with the Gaelic Athletic Association, which was founded in Thurles in 1884.
+Tipperary GAA – a county board of the GAA – organizes local competitions for hurling, Gaelic football, camogie and handball.
+The board also enters county representative teams into the All-Ireland Senior Hurling Championship and All-Ireland Senior Football Championship.

+Tipperary is the only county across any Gaelic game to have won an all-Ireland title in every decade since the 1880s.
+Hurling has traditionally been the county's dominant sport, however, with its hurling team having won 29 All-Ireland titles in comparison to the football team's four.
+Tipperary has the third-highest All-Ireland tally of any county hurling team, behind only Kilkenny and Cork.

 Horse racing takes place at Tipperary Racecourse, Thurles Racecourse and Clonmel Racecourse.